 I decide to ditch The Feed Bag and try a smaller tavern, so I head to the Brina Cross Inn near Anvil.
 It's mostly empty, just the innkeeper behind the counter and a woman, Kiara, standing in the hallway.
 Figuring tavern-goers will arrive later, I creep around, pilfering all the food I can find and putting poisoned apples in their place.
 The innkeeper doesn't catch on, though Kiara makes it tricky since she's rooted in one spot near a ledge containing a few onions.

 I employ some masterful stealth, however, nonchalantly hopping onto the ledge, maneuvering behind Kiara until she finally turns her head away.
 Nothing to see here, Miss!
+Only normal things are happening!
 I finally collect the onions.

 With my deadly apples sprinkled all around the pub, all I need to do is wait, and I do wait, for a very long time that could easily be approximated as 'forever'.
 Something seems to be wrong with this tavern.
 The innkeeper occasionally goes to sleep in the basement, but Kiara never moves from the hallway and no visitors ever arrive for a nice meal.